basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-UpgradeV2toV3.md

         {cacertdir, "/full/path/to/cacertsdir"}

-7. Name the source and sink clusters that will be participating in replication.Remember, the *source* cluster is `newyork`, while the *sink* cluster is `boston`.
+7. Name the source and sink clusters that will be participating in replication.
+Remember, the *source* cluster is `newyork`, while the *sink* cluster is `boston`.

     On the source cluster: